What is a trademark?

 Who enforces your trade mark?

 It is your responsibility to ensure that your mark is not being infringed by another party.
 Government bodies, such as IP Australia, do not monitor trade mark use.
-If you discover that your mark is being used without your permission you should contact your trade mark attorney or trademark lawyer and take action against the other party.
+If you discover that your mark is being used without your permission you should contact us to take action against the other party.

 When can I use the ® symbol?

 The ® symbol pertains only to trade marks that are registered, and to use it in respect of an unregistered mark is unlawful.
 The ™ symbol may be used on any trade mark, whether registered or not, to indicate that you are intending to use your name/logo/packaging as a trade mark.
 For a fuller explanation see our page on when to use the “TM” trademark symbol and the ® trademark symbol?

 When applying for a trademark, the types of goods or services you are wanting to cover are categorised across 45 classes.
 This is often one of the most difficult parts to get right for a business owner.
 However, the government classes are nothing more than just a classification system.
 To find out more about how the classes work and what they are, read out post on Trademark Goods & Services Classes.